AlexPoltak/vrs_cvicenie_3/README.md

 ```

-### Colorization of points by camera frames:
+### Camera Transformations

-2. To set transformation matrix of camera to what the camera is attached to(drone, car, pedestrian) call:
+1. To set transformation matrix of camera to what the camera is attached to(drone, car, pedestrian) call:

     - `CameraToVehicle` -  transformation structure of camera to what the camera is attached to(drone, car, pedestrian).
     - `baseRot` -  rotation of camera which ensures that the axes of rotation about the Z axis coincide with the imu